Methodology courses and philosophy of science

 - Be able to evaluate survey questions and a survey’s structure

 - Know where and how to find respondents

 Session 1: The methodology and design of a survey

 In the first session you will learn about the fundamental methodological aspects of a quantitative survey (in relation to other approaches and tools for data collection) as well as how a survey is designed for a particular research purpose.
 We will also discuss different ways of phrasing survey questions and how to avoid issues regarding validity, reliability, sensitivy, non-response and memory.

 Session 2: Collecting and preparing data

-We will do exercises in both sessions.
+Note for if the course takes place offline, on campus: We will do exercises in both sessions.
 Some of these exercises require or can be done more efficiently with a laptop, so please bring one (fully charged) with you.

 Dr. Fadi Hirzalla is the Graduate School senior lecturer and methodology consultant.
 He specialises in quantitative and qualitative methods and methodology, next to his substantive interests in citizenship and new media, with a particular focus on intercultural relations and young people.
 Prior to joining the Graduate School, he worked at the University of Amsterdam and Utrecht University.